 The Museum evolved and transformed significantly over the next 100 years.
 It moved twice as it outgrew its homes.
 Its collections expanded to incorporate art, agricultural equipment, as well as memorabilia of all types, marking the passage of the eras in Ventura County.
 While the Museum initially focused on the City of Ventura, it grew to encompass and be the official repository of historical artifacts and documents for the entire County of Ventura, and all ten of its cities.
 The Research Library was created, and the Museum began to publish regular historical journals.

 By 2012, the Museum occupied two buildings.
 The Ventura campus includes permanent and changing exhibit halls, a gallery dedicated to the George Stuart historical figures, a children’s garden, an historic courtyard, an events pavilion, and the Research Library.
 In Santa Paula, the Agriculture Museum, with three galleries and a garden, tells the story of one of Ventura County’s biggest industries.

 How the Museum Fulfills Its Mission

-Over 50,000 individuals per year enjoy the Museum’s exhibitions, Research Library, tours, special programs, and events.
+Over 30,000 individuals per year enjoy the Museum’s exhibits, Research Library, tours, special programs, and events.